gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 **There is no map.**

-The student at a university follows a curriculum — this before that, these prerequisites before this course.
+The student at a university follows a curriculum: this before that, these prerequisites before this course.
 The path is laid out.
 Someone has decided what matters.